abmarz/automata1/README.md

 THIS WORK IS THE PROPERTY OF ABDULLAH ALMARZOUQ (LMU STUDENT ID: 985553697) INTEDED FOR CMSI3801.
 ALL CREDITS, IF ANY, WILL BE PLACED IN THE FOOTNOTES.
 THIS REPOSITORY IS PUBLIC WITHOUT CHOICE AS I AM UNABLE TO MAKE IT PRIVATE (GITHUB DOOZYS), THEREFORE MAKING THE CONTENTS OF MY REPOSITORY PRONE TO PLAGIARISM BY OTHERS.
 PLEASE PLEASE PLEASE DO NOT TAKE ADVANTAGE OF MY GITHUB DOOZY AND PLAGIARIZE MY WORK.
 SHOULD YOU CHOOSE TO PLAGIARIZE, DO SO AT YOUR OWN PERIL BECAUSE IT CAN EASILY BE TRACED BACK WITH TIMESTAMPS
 ```

-## Homework 1 Footnote
+## Homework 2 Footnote
-Throughout this homework, some functions passed, some functions failed, some had a mixture of success and failure, and some would not work no matter how much I tried to troubleshoot 😢
+WHEW!
+Talk about upping the ante.
+Throughout this homework, some functions passed, some functions failed, some had a mixture of success and failure, and some would not work no matter how much I tried to troubleshoot 😢 This is the first time I have truly experienced burnout this semester and I unfortunately have no mental capacity to troubleshoot anymore.
+While I do not expect a high grade on this submission, I would really appreciate any partial credits or extra credits given throughout the semester to help boost our grades 👉👈 (I really want to pass this class 😔).

 In the spirit of academic integrity, I must give credit to any help I have received on this assignment.
 There have been a pool of people, and robots, that helped me understand and write some lines of code.
-Help was received by fellow peers from the keck lab, a supplemental tutor that helped me understand core concepts for each question, and copilot on VScode.
-All credits to the aforementioned havee been placed throughout the codes in their respective areas of help. 🙌🙌🙌
+Help was received by fellow peers from the keck lab, supplemental tutors that helped me understand core concepts for each question, and copilot on VScode.
+All credits to the aforementioned have been placed throughout the codes in their respective areas of help. 🙌🙌🙌

 *Please note that the use of copilot here was purely for aid within an already established line of code, and never for writing the entire code from scratch.
 On my honor, the use of copilot here was in compliance with the syllabus rules and regulations for AI under the 'Generative AI and Your Learning' section. (https://cs.lmu.edu/~ray/classes/pl/syllabus/)

 HWF Legend:
-- NA: Couldn't write
-- **: Taken from Homework 1 Helper on class brightspace (https://brightspace.lmu.edu/d2l/le/content/253524/viewContent/3229379/View)
+- **: Taken from Homework 2 Helper on class brightspace (https://brightspace.lmu.edu/d2l/le/content/253524/viewContent/3249535/View)
-- 1.1: Aid from copilot was used here to help remove the whitespace
+- 1.1: Aid from tutors used here for help with Quaternion concepts in this language
-- 1.2: Aid from copilot was used here to perfect the punctuation and clarify what should be passed in.
-- 1.3: Aid from copilot was used here to find a Node.js system module that helps with the function.
-Comments added for clarification.
-- 1.4: Peers from the Keck Lab helped with this as well as a tutor who taught me supplemental information on dataclasses
+- 1.2: Peers from the Keck Lab helped with this as well as a tutor who taught me supplemental information on dataclasses for the language
+- 1.3: Aid from tutors used here for help with constructing a Binary Search Tree in this language
-- 1.5: Aid from copilot was used here to auto-populate the functions; then checked and corrected by me.
+- 1.4: Aid from copilot was used here to auto-populate the functions; then checked and corrected by me
+- 1.5: Aid from tutors used here for help with constructing a Binary Search Tree in this language

 ## The Test Suites